isc-projects/bind9/doc/arm/reference.rst

    classify outgoing DNS traffic, on operating systems that support DSCP.
    Valid values are 0 through 63.
 It is not configured by default.

-.. namedconf:statement:: random-device
-   :tags: server, security
-   :short: Specifies a source of entropy to be used by the server.

-   This specifies a source of entropy to be used by the server; it is a device or file from which to read entropy.
-If it is a file, operations requiring entropy will fail when the file has been exhausted.

-   Entropy is needed for cryptographic operations such as TKEY transactions, dynamic update of signed zones, and generation of TSIG session keys.
-It is also used for seeding and stirring the pseudo-random number generator which is used for less critical functions requiring randomness, such as generation of DNS message transaction IDs.

-   If :any:`random-device` is not specified, or if it is set to ``none``, entropy is read from the random number generation function supplied by the cryptographic library with which BIND was linked (i.e. OpenSSL or a PKCS#11 provider).

-   The :any:`random-device` option takes effect during the initial configuration load at server startup time and is ignored on subsequent reloads.

 .. namedconf:statement:: preferred-glue
    :tags: query
    :short: Controls the order of glue records in an A or AAAA response.